Transport in Cambridge: Roads

 Because of its rapid growth in the 20th century, Cambridge has a congested road network.
 Several major roads intersect at Cambridge.
-The M11 motorway from east London terminates to the north-west of the city where it joins the A14.
-Skirting the northern edge Cambridge, the A14 is a major freight route which connects the port of Felixstowe on the east coast with the Midlands, North Wales, the west coast and Ireland.
-The A14 is often congested, particularly the section between Huntingdon and Cambridge where the east–west traffic is merged with the A1 to M11 north–south traffic on a 2-lane dual carriageway.
+The M11 motorway from North-East London terminates to the north-west of the city where it joins the A14.
+Skirting the northern edge of Cambridge, the A14 is a major freight route which connects the port of Felixstowe on the east coast with the Midlands, North Wales, the west coast and Ireland.
+The A14 was often congested, particularly the section between Huntingdon and Cambridge that used to only have 2 lanes.
+However, the A14 upgrade scheme has attempted to address the problem, with this section now upgraded to 3 lanes in each direction, and dual 4 lanes at the Girton interchange.
 Cambridge is situated on the A10, a former Roman road from north London to Ely and King's Lynn.
 The A428 connects the city with Bedford and St Neots, and the A1303 to Newmarket and beyond to Colchester.

 Some roads around the city have been designated as forming a ring road about a mile and a half in diameter, inside which there are traffic restrictions.